molily/molily.de/_posts/2020-11-21-testing-angular.md

 There are several practical approaches with pros and cons.
 We have discussed two main [requirements on fake dependencies](#faking-dependencies):

-1. Equivalence of fake and original
+1. Equivalence of fake and original: The fake must have a type derived from the original.
-2. Effective faking
+2. Effective faking: the original stays untouched.

+<aside class="margin-note">Recommended faking approach</aside>

 This guide will present one solution that implements these requirements.
 Note that other solutions might meet these requirements as well.